theLivingSofa/boring.notch/README.md

 ## 🧩 Extensions
 > [!NOTE]
-> We’re hard at work on some awesome extensions!
-Stay tuned, and we’ll keep you updated as soon as they’re released.
+> I am hard at work on some awesome extensions!
+Stay tuned, and I’ll keep you updated as soon as they’re released.

 ## 🎉 Acknowledgments

-We would like to express our appreciation to the developers of [NotchDrop](https://github.com/Lakr233/NotchDrop), an open-source project that has been instrumental in developing the "Shelf" feature in Boring.notch.
+I would like to express my appreciation to the developers of [NotchDrop](https://github.com/Lakr233/NotchDrop), an open-source project that has been instrumental in developing the "Shelf" feature in Boring.notch.
 Special thanks to Lakr233 for their contributions to NotchDrop and to [Hugo Persson](https://github.com/Hugo-Persson) for integrating it into our project.

 - **SwiftUI**: For making us look like coding wizards.
 - **You**: For being awesome and checking out **boring.notch**!